A Blog by Dr Elizabeth Gregory Consultant Clinical Psychologist, Aneurin Bevan University Health Board

 Discover the latest updates in the AiMH UK Autumn Newsletter!
 Packed with news, upcoming events, and resources to support infant mental health professionals, this edition is a must-read.
 Stay informed and connected with the AiMH community!

-Calling Baby Room and Early Years Professionals!
+Baby Room and Early Years Professionals Update

 Reflection on AiMH UK events by Susan Gault MBE